Answered By Library Staff

 Scenario 2: our library doesn't seem to offer it in any format

 We do offer a service called Interlibrary Loan (ILL), which allows us to request articles and other materials for our patrons from other libraries.
-However, there are a few ways to check to make sure we really don't have access to something before placing an ILL request!
+However, there are a few ways to check to make sure you really don't have access to something before placing an ILL request!

-Another place to check to see if we have an article the databases are saying we don't have access to is to use an online search engine (eg Google the title).
+Once place to check is an online search engine (eg Google the title).
 Yes, using a search engine could bring up the article if it is Open Access (OA) material.
 Oftentimes, our databases or our catalog will have indexing information on an OA article (showing a result maybe held by libraries world wide), but not offer the article itself, because it is free online.

 But when that fails, you can use these tips to request the article via ILL:

-If you haven't searched the catalog for the title of the article, you can learn how to do that here in this FAQ.
+• Search the catalog: If you haven't searched the catalog for the title of the article, you can learn how to do that here in this FAQ.
 If we don't hold the article, it will prompt you to place an interlibrary loan.

-If you have only looked in a database: If TCC has full text access to that journal in that database, you'll see an obvious link to full text (it will say something like PDF Full TextHTML Full Text , or View Full Text).
+• Search a database: If TCC has full text access to that journal in that database, you'll see an obvious link to full text (it will say something like PDF Full TextHTML Full Text , or View Full Text).
 If you don't see something like that, you'll probably see a link that says something like Find Full Text at TCC Library instead.
-Clicking that link forces the system to check our holdings, and if full text is available, you might land on a page with links to the full text.
+Clicking that link forces the system to check our holdings (basically what searching the catalog does), and if full text is available, you might land on a page with links to the full text.
+This is an example of what that might look like in an EBSCO database, but keep in mind it might look different if in a non-EBSCO database:

 example of find ful ltext @ TCC Library screenshot